A Historic Norfolk Organ

 The current organ, situated high up in chambers on both sides of the divided chancel, was built in 1963 by the French-Canadian firm Casavant Frères and subsequently rebuilt and enlarged in 1996 by Orgues Létourneau.

 In 2017, Foley-Baker, Inc of Tolland, CT was engaged to rebuild and restore the great organ.
-This work, projected to be completed by February 2019, will tonally unify the organ, expand and reconfigure the organ chambers to ease accessibility, and add more foundation tone to support the instrument.
-With 76 ranks and over 4,200 pipes, the pipe organ at Christ and St. Luke’s will be one of the largest in the Hampton Roads region.
+The work consisted of tonally unifying the organ, expanding and reconfiguring the organ chambers to ease accessibility, and adding more foundation tone to support the instrument.
+With 76 ranks and over 4,200 pipes, the pipe organ at Christ & St. Luke’s is one of the largest in the Hampton Roads region, and is frequently played by visiting concert artists.
+The work was completed by Palm Sunday 2019.

 This time lapse video shows the entire removal process.
 During these two weeks, normal services were held in the church, including five Sunday services, two Thursday morning services, and one wedding.